Request non-disclosure of ABN details

 How to make a request

-To request withholding of your details, you (or your authorised contact) can write to us with a statutory declaration explaining the reasons.
+Any entity, regardless of their industry or circumstances, can apply for non-disclosure of their ABN details.
+To request non-disclosure of your details, you (or your authorised contact) can write to us.
 You will need to provide:

 - a relevant ABN